 F. Scott Fitzgerald said, “Writers aren’t exactly people … they’re a whole bunch of people trying to be one person.”
 Script writers learn the skills needed to unleash their cast of characters onto screen or stage.
 Dramatic writing is the perfect genre for those whose inspiration exceeds the limits of the page!

-Session I (Two Weeks: June 22-July 4, 2014) is designed for writers with a range of experience — those new to study in a specific genre as well as those seeking to build their existing craft repertoire.
+June 19 - July 1, 2016 (Two Weeks) Designed for writers with a range of experience — those new to study in a specific genre as well as those seeking to build their existing craft repertoire.
 Eligibility: Rising 9th grade through rising 12th grade (minimum age 13 by start of session).
-Tuition: $1650.
 Features: intensive workshops, labs, readings, faculty conferencing, independent writing, publication and performance.
+Tuition: $1800.

-Session II (Three Weeks: July 6-July 25, 2014) includes all Session I features plus visiting artists, in-depth genre reading and writing with emphasis on technique, revision, and the road to publication.
+July 3 - July 22, 2016 (Three Weeks) Includes all Session I features plus visiting artists, the semi-formal banquet, and in-depth genre reading and writing with emphasis on technique, revision, and the road to publication.
 Eligibility: Rising 10th grade through rising college freshmen (minimum age 14 by start of session).
-Tuition: $2650.
 A more advanced session, it requires commitment to revision and pushing the limits of the genre.
+Tuition: $2820.

 All applicants submit:

-- an autobiographical sketch that details reasons for wanting to attend the Workshop and captures the applicant’s interests and influences as a writer; and
+- An autobiographical sketch that details reasons for wanting to attend the Workshop and captures the applicant’s interests and influences as a writer

 If your first choice is SESSION I, also submit: